Drabble/AMT_Labo01/README.md

 ## The web application

 The **src** folder contains the AMT-Webapp-Login source code MVC java EE app with login/register and permissions.
 It also implements a JAX-RS REST API for CRUD operations on the users.
-It uses EJB for the services.
-The database is stored inside a singleton EJB.
+It uses a Stateles Session Bean EJB for the main user service and to interact with the mysql database.

 ## REST API Documentation